HooshBaaz/2022_DataAnalytics_SummerSchool/README.md

 <!--Diverse demographics Be on-time Your participation is keyThis is an introductory course this course may take a lot of your time -->

 ### COVID-19
 Please let us know if you have symptoms and we will think something out.
-Please always wear facemask, and wash and disinfect your hands frequently and do preventive measures.
+Please always wear facemask, and please wash and disinfect your hands frequently.

 <hr style="border:2px solid gray">